samuelkamotho92/Blog-App/README.md

 ## `project name `
-Blog App ,Created to allow user to write some specific blog about what she does
+Blog App ,Created to allow user to write some specific blog about what he or she does

 ### `How to start the project`
 use npm start